 Find out when GPs refer people to see a thyroid cancer specialist.

-Your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to thyroid cancer, such as an unexplained lump in your thyroid.
-This is called an urgent referral.
+In England your GP will arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to thyroid cancer.

 Seeing your GP

 Most patients who see a GP do not have cancer and have symptoms due to a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.

 There are guidelines for GPs to help them decide who needs a referral.

 Your GP should offer you an appointment to see a cancer specialist within 2 weeks if you have a lump in your thyroid that can't be explained.